TsvikiHirsh/nbragg/docs/source/user_guide/index.rst

 **New to nbragg?**
    Start with :doc:`basic_usage` to learn the fundamentals.

+**Analyzing grouped or spatially-resolved data?**
+   See :doc:`grouped_fitting` for 2D grids, 1D arrays, and multi-sample analysis.

 **Saving and loading fits?**
    See :doc:`save_load` to learn how to save results and resume analysis sessions.